ever-ton/golang-code-education/README.md

 # golang-code-education

-Simple Hello Word in Golang using docker to create an image.
+A Simple function in Golang using docker to create an small image.